Arms (Prohibited Firearms, Magazines, and Parts) Amendment Act 2019: First reading

-On 1 April 2019, the Minister of Revenue and Minister of Police Stuart Nash introduced the Arms Amendment Bill into parliament.
-It passed its first reading the following day and was referred to the Finance and Expenditure select committee.
-The proposed bill was supported by all parties except the opposition ACT Party.
-However, ACT's sole MP David Seymour was unable to vote since he had been talking to the media.
+On 1 April 2019, Minister of Police Stuart Nash introduced the Arms Amendment Bill into parliament.
+The next day, leader of the House Chris Hipkins sought leave of the House for the bill to proceed more quickly than allowed by standing orders.
+Leave is denied if any member objects, and the opposition ACT Party's sole MP David Seymour had said he would object.
+However, Seymour was outside the House speaking to journalists when Hipkins sought leave and so was unable to object, and leave was granted.
+This meant the bill could be passed quickly, without needing to be under urgency.
+It passed its first reading that day, with only Seymour voting against it, and was referred to the Finance and Expenditure select committee.

 Select committee stage

-On 3 April, the government also announced that it would be holding submissions on the Arms Amendment Bill until 6pm on 4 April 2019.
-Gun owners including the Council of Licenced Firearms Owners chairman Paul Clark, Guns NZ chief executive Jim Yates, and Deerstalkers Association spokesperson Bill O'Leary criticised the short submission time frame on the proposed law change.
+On 3 April, the government announced that it would be holding submissions on the Arms Amendment Bill until 6pm on 4 April 2019.
+Gun owners, including the Council of Licensed Firearms Owners chairman Paul Clark, Guns NZ chief executive Jim Yates, and Deerstalkers Association spokesperson Bill O'Leary, criticised the short submission time frame on the proposed law change.
 By the evening of 3 April, MPs had received thousands of submissions relating to the gun law.

 On 8 April, the Finance and Expenditure Select Committee recommended some minor changes to the Arms Amendment Bill including allowing pest controllers to use semi-automatic arms on private lands and allowing people to keep heirloom weapons.
 However, the committee rejected calls to exempt competitive shooters from the ban because that would allow more semi-automatic firearms to remain in circulation.
 In total, the committee received 13,062 submissions and 22 oral submissions: 60% supported the bill, 26% opposed the bill, while 14% expressed another opinion.
-The Act Party and New Zealand Law Society have both criticized the rapid passage of the legislation.
+The Act Party and the New Zealand Law Society both criticised the rapid passage of the legislation.